Visit Us

 If you have half a day or more

-• Starting at the refuge headquarters load these Missouri towns into your map-finding device: Boonville, Arrow Rock, Glasgow, Lisbon, Petersburg and Boonville.
-This scenic loop drives you through historic river towns and ghost river towns.
-Take the gravel road between the ghost towns of Lisbon and Petersburg for a remote experience of the Lisbon Bottoms unit.
+• Using a standard mapping application on your smart device or vehicle load these Missouri towns in this order.
+Boonville, Arrow Rock, Glasgow, Lisbon, Petersburg and then Boonville again.
+This scenic loop drives you through historic river towns and lost river towns.
+Take the gravel road between the lost towns of Lisbon and Petersburg for a remote experience of the Lisbon Bottoms unit.
 You will be rewarded with a spectacular drive along the Missouri River with the Jameson Island unit directly across.
+"Lost towns" are towns that generally no longer exist except for the name and few buildings that may remain.

 Know Before You Go